Industry group finds Greek deal triggers CDS payout

 Greece said it would use the newly passed legislation that included the CACs to force private creditors into a bond swap.

-The Greek Finance Ministry said creditors voluntarily tendered 85.8 percent of the 177 billion euros ($232.22 billion) in bonds regulated by Greek law.
+The Greek Finance Ministry said creditors voluntarily tendered 85.8 percent of the $232.22 billion in bonds regulated by Greek law.

 Holders of another 20 billion euros in foreign law and state enterprise bonds accepted the offer.
 That is equivalent to 69 percent of the total of those bonds.